 This chapter guides you on how to configure advanced network features.
+It contains the following sections:

 - Change the LAN Settings

 - Configure to Support IPTV Service

 - Specify DHCP Server Settings

 - Set Up a Dynamic DNS Service Account

 - Create Static Routes

-- Specify Wireless Settings

-- Schedule Your Wireless Function

-- Use WPS for Wireless Connection

-- Advanced Wireless Settings

-13. 1.
+15. 1.
 Change the LAN Settings